CDL suspensions: Refusing to submit to a breath or blood test while driving any motor vehicle

 How do I re-qualify?

-• Pass the CDL knowledge and driving tests.
+• Pass the CDL knowledge and driving tests

-• For a hazardous materials endorsement, pass a separate knowledge test.
-(We also may require you to show us a letter from the Transportation Security Administration stating you passed their background check.)
+• We also may require you to show us a letter from the Transportation Security Administration stating you passed their background check

-• Pay a $20 re-qualification fee.
+• Pay a $35 re-qualification fee

 Can I appeal the disqualification?